Rule 173-39-02.4 | ODA provider certification: choices home care attendant service.

-(A) "Choices home care attendant service" ("CHCAS") means a participant-directed service that provides specific activities to support the needs of an individual with impaired physical or cognitive functioning, including the following activities:
+(A) "Choices home care attendant service" (service) means a service that provides one or more of the following activities to support the needs of an individual with impaired physical or cognitive functioning:

 (B) Requirements for an ODA-certified provider of the choices home care attendant service:

-(2) Availability: The provider shall maintain availability to provide this service as agreed upon with the individual and as authorized in the individual's person-centered service plan.
+(a) The provider shall maintain availability to provide this service as agreed upon with the individual and as authorized in the individual's person-centered services plan.

-(3) Oversight: The individual who receives the service is the employer of record and is responsible for supervising the provider.
+(3) Oversight: The individual who receives this service is the employer of record.
 As used in this paragraph, "employer of record" means the individual who employs the provider; supervises the provider; pays the appropriate state, federal, and local taxes; and pays premiums for worker's compensation and unemployment compensation insurance.
-A financial management service acts as the agent of the common-law employer with the participant-directed individual provider that the individual employs.
+A financial management service (FMS) acts as the agent of the common-law employer with the participant-directed provider the individual employs.

 (4) Provider qualifications:

-(iv) The provider shall be at least eighteen years of age.
+(ii) The person is at least eighteen years of age.

-(v) The provider shall have a valid social security number and at least one of the following current, valid, government-issued, photographic identification cards:
+(iii) The person has a valid social security number and at least one of the following current, valid, government-issued, photographic identification cards:

 (a) Driver's license.